neelmewada/CrystalEngine/README.md

 ## Building

-Please look at the [Build.md](./Docs/Build.md) to know the steps required to build.
+Please look at the [Build.md](./Docs/Build.md) to know the steps & dependencies required to build.

 ## Features

 - A modular architecture, where the engine is split into multiple modules that are loaded & unloaded as dynamic libraries.
 - A custom runtime reflection system to reflect classes, structs and plain data types using either simple macros or automatically through AutoRTTI tool.
-- Reflect class and struct member fields and functions.
-Dynamically modify fields and call functions using just it's name.
 - A FrameGraph based render pipeline which allows you to build a complex graph with lots of passes which can be executed parallely on different GPU queues.
+- **CrystalWidgets**: Build a UI widget application that uses CSS for styling & flex-box layout.
 - AssetProcessor can process shader and texture assets.
 In case of HDR files, it will automatially convert it into a cubemap and generate the diffuse & specular convolution required for Image Based Lighting (IBL).
+- All assets are stored in a custom Binary format for fast deserialization!

 ## Modules Overview